Digital Sovereignty

 "SaaS platforms are more secure than custom systems."

-Custom systems have smaller attack surfaces because they do exactly what your business needs and nothing more.
+It depends.
+Large SaaS platforms invest heavily in security, and that is a genuine advantage.
+A well-built custom system can have a smaller attack surface because it does only what your business needs, but that advantage only holds if the team building it follows sound security practices.
 For regulated industries, custom systems often simplify compliance demonstration because you control every layer.
-Security depends on implementation quality, not on whether the software is custom or commercial.
+The honest answer is that security depends on implementation quality, not on whether the software is custom or commercial.

 "We have already invested heavily in our current platform."